Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 6. Boron

-So those are the basics: magnesium, Vitamin D/K, zinc, DHEA, creatine and boron…
+So those are the basics: magnesium, vitamin D/K, zinc, DHEA, creatine, and boron…

 …oh, and should you wonder why I did not give a lick of attention to actual food or macronutrients, it's because I already addressed food and carbohydrate/fat/protein percentages here (and below is an anecdote from that article):

-“The bottom line is this: for optimal testosterone production you shouldn’t go too low in calories (neither too high), shouldn’t consume too much protein (under 2g/kg) or eat too little carbs and too little saturated and mono-unsaturated fats.
-For me personally, the optimal ratio for T production seems to be on a 2500 kcal/day slight deficit diet with 98 kg bodyweight looks like this:
+“The bottom line is this: for optimal testosterone production you shouldn’t go too low in calories (nor too high), shouldn’t consume too much protein (under 2g/kg), or eat too little carbs and too little saturated and mono-unsaturated fats.

--1.8g protein/ kg of bodyweight (1.8g x 98 = 176.4 grams = 720 kcal)
+• 1.8g protein/kg of body weight (1.8g x 98 = 176.4 grams = 720 kcal)

--40% of total calorie intake fat (1000 kcal = 111 grams)
+• 40% of total calorie intake fat (1000 kcal = 111 grams)

 The Slightly More Fringe: Herbal Add-Ons To Impact Both Testosterone & Sexual Performance